lambducas/folke/README.md

 - [ ] Huge cleanup to prepare public repo

 ### Backend
-- [x] Empty lines should not be an error if it's the last line of the proof (if the proof is unfinished the error should be "unfinished proof" and not "empty step")
-- [x] Fix bug empty last line
-- [x] Improve warning system
-- [ ] Warn on unused steps (reference counting)
 - [ ] Custom rules
 - [ ] Better error messages
 - [ ] Add warning sensitivty using our Severity type
-- [x] Alpha-equivalence formulas
-- [x] Update test system for JSON
-- [x] Add checks for side conditions for rules.
-#### If we are ambitious:
-- [ ] Suggest next step of proof
-- [ ] JSON node for error

 #### Suggestions for new rule names
 | Old name  | New/secondary names      |
 |-----------|--------------------------|